quentincaffeino/godot-console/README.md

 1. Open AssetLib.
 2. Search for Console, category is Scripts; Open it and click Download and then Install.
 3. Click install.
-Package installer will copy filestructure as-is so you will have this directories in your project: `addons/quentincaffeino/*`.
+Package installer will copy filestructure as-is so you will have this additional directories in your project: `addons/@quentincaffeino/*`, `addons/quentincaffeino/*`.
 4. Open `Project > Project Settings > Plugins`, search for `quentincaffeino-console` and check the Enable checkbox.
 5. You can activate the console with <kbd>CTRL</kbd> + <kbd>\`</kbd> while running your game ([can be changed](https://docs.godotengine.org/en/stable/tutorials/inputs/input_examples.html#inputmap), see `quentincaffeino_console_toggle` action).

 ### Via GIT:

 1. Clone this project or download latest [release](https://github.com/quentincaffeino/godot-console/archive/master.zip).
-2. Copy `./addons/quentincaffeino` into your projects `addons` folder.
+2. Copy`./addons/@quentincaffeino` and `./addons/quentincaffeino` into your projects `addons` folder.

 So you will have this structure:

 ```
 res://
 ├── addons
+│   ├── @quentincaffeino
 │   ├── quentincaffeino
 │   ├── ...